How to build an exhibition stand

 Give them high-quality imagery and a thorough design brief and sit back and relax.
 It can take weeks to get the graphic design right – so make sure you’ve given yourself plenty of time.

 Now you know how to build an exhibition stand.
 Once you’re happy with the 3D design, the design features and the artwork you just need to sign it off.
 You’ve got nothing left to worry about in terms of your exhibition stand so you’re free to get on with the other planning stages.
-Make sure your contractor shows you how to set up an exhibition stand so you can see it fully built.
+Make sure your contractor shows you how to set up an exhibition stand so you can see it is fully built.

-For help with building your exhibition stand, speak to one of our experts on 01202 723 500 or email email@example.com.
+If you are in need of an exhibition organisation or just with building your exhibition stand, speak to one of our experts on 01202 723 500 or email email@example.com.